psoukup/node-api-container/README.md

 # node-api-container
 A generic Node Express container application for creating APIs to be used in demonstrations.

+## APIs